tuplexyz/SARS-CoV-2_N-Cytokine_Docking/README.md

 ### Data Explorer App

 We have provided a basic data explorer that allows for the generation of figures and the viewing of the PDB complexes.
 This application is written in Streamlit.
-To run the application locally, run the following commands:
+To run the application locally, use the following commands:

 via Python (Terminal or Command Prompt):
 ```bash